Koji47/koji47/README.md

 # Hi I'm Chu, a Junior Software Developer at _Nology

-I'm a London based software developer with a background in Games Design, currently completing my 12 week _Nology full stack bootcamp.
+👋 Hi, I'm Chu, a Junior Software Developer based in London with professional work experience in the Games Industry.
+I recently graduated from the intensive 12-week _Nology full-stack bootcamp, where I honed my skills in CSS/SASS, React, Typescript, Java and Spring.

 ### I enjoy:
 - CSS/SASS